Published 2014-01-14.

 This lecture is merely intended to give you an introduction to common aspects of these test frameworks.

-Both of these unit testing frameworks are much more powerful than JUnit
+Both of these unit testing frameworks are much more powerful than JUnit,

-however they interoperate with JUnit
+however they interoperate with JUnit and can use the JUnit test runner.

 A nice feature of both frameworks is the ability to write unit tests using a DSL.